International Relations & Policy

-Integrative Peacebuilding and Complex Global Challenges program
+Integrative Peacebuilding and Complex Global Challenges program jump to course listings

 At the heart of the Integrative Peace Building and Complex Global Challenges (IPB-CGC) program is a sensitivity to both complexity and the well-being of humanity and the biosphere.
 This entails the development of skills that enable a shift from fragmented approaches to integrative approaches that impact ways of thinking and working together.
 It acknowledges the value of co-creation of the structures, systems, dynamics, and conditions that are meant to effect change.
 These shifts are needed to address global challenges such as peace building, climate change, pandemics, diversity issues, mass migration, and natural disasters.
 The IPB-CGC Program is designed for people already engaged in programs and policies that bring sustaining peace into conflict situations and effect actions to prevent and mitigate far-reaching threats to human and environmental well-being.
 Based on the premise that integration is more effective than fragmentation, participants will develop the confidence and skills required for trust-building, repairing relationships, critical reflection, cross-cultural communication and dialogue, and integrating multiple parties and points of view.